 Latex: Natural latex, in its pure form, is a white, milky liquid tapped from rubber trees.
 Once matured, rubber trees can be tapped for years and years, so latex is said to be a more eco-friendly, sustainable option.
 Once latex is harvested, it’s sent off for processing to help create products like balloons, adhesive and the bouncy, quick-responding foam that you’ll find in mattresses.
 There are also two types of natural latex foam: Dunlop and Talalay, with the names and differences coming from the process used to create each.
 Latex also comes in synthetic forms.

 Foam Density: No matter which option you choose, foams have a density rating, calculated by weighing a 12” x 12” square inch block of foam.
-So if you have a foam mattress topper that lists a 2-pound density, that means it weighs 2 pounds per cubic square foot of foam.
-Heavier foams will have higher densities – low-density foams typically weigh 3 pounds and under per cubic foot, medium-density foams 4 to 5 pounds per cubic foot, and anything heavier than that is considered high-density foam.
+So if you have a foam mattress topper that lists a two-pound density, that means it weighs two pounds per cubic square foot of foam.
+Heavier foams will have higher densities – low-density foams typically weigh three pounds and under per cubic foot, medium-density foams four to five pounds per cubic foot, and anything heavier than that is considered high-density foam.
 High-density foams are more durable than low-density foams, but also more expensive.